 Women in Portugal are romantically independent and tend to hail from strong, family-centric backgrounds.
 With this in mind, two of their greatest traits are they are upfront and honest.

-Portugal has a rich and varied culinary landscape, so expect your Portuguese date to be more knowledgeable about food than people you’ve met in other countries.
-When you date a Portuguese woman, you can expect her to talk enthusiastically about the unmissable delicacies in local restaurants, and if you’re lucky, perhaps fill you in on those famous family recipes.
-While Portuguese food varies from region to region, if your partner is a good chef, you can expect to enjoy plenty of onions, garlic, tomato and olive oil.
+Portugal has a rich and varied culinary landscape.
+Expect your Portuguese date to be more knowledgeable about food than people you’ve met in other countries.
+When you date a Portuguese woman, expect her to talk enthusiastically about the unmissable delicacies in local restaurants; if you’re lucky, perhaps she’ll share those famous family recipes with you.
+While Portuguese food varies by region, if your partner is a good chef, you can expect to enjoy plenty of onions, garlic, tomato and olive oil.

-This might not be much of a secret – and appearances aren’t everything – but Portuguese women are blessed with striking Mediterranean beauty, with thick dark hair and tanned skin.
-As well as their beauty, they are highly passionate and are more comfortable expressing their emotions than women in some other European countries.
-Of course, this means they can also have frightful tempers – so do endeavour to be on your most charming behaviour and make sure you don’t turn up late.
+This might not be much of a secret, but Portuguese women are blessed with striking Mediterranean beauty, with thick dark hair and tanned skin.
+As well as their beauty, they are passionate and comfortable expressing their emotions than women in some other European countries.
+Of course, this means they can also have frightful tempers; do endeavour to be on your most charming behaviour and make sure you don’t turn up late.

-You might find that conversation in Portugal is more gesture-based and animated than you are used to in your home country.
-This visible openness extends to dating too, so there’s a good chance you will enjoy lively and animated discussions when you date a Portuguese woman.
+You might find that conversation in Portugal involves plenty of gestures, perhaps more than you normally use.
+This visible openness extends to dating, too.
+There’s a good chance you’ll enjoy lively and animated discussions when you date a Portuguese woman.

-If you’re lucky enough to be going on a date with a Portuguese woman, you should be as chivalrous and romantic as a Portuguese gentleman would be – so don’t keep her waiting and treat her respectfully by holding doors and offering her your coat.
-While you don’t need to buy expensive gifts to impress her, you should emphasise your most open and romantic side – these are highly valued characteristics in Portugal.
+If you’re lucky enough to be going on a date with a Portuguese woman, you should be as chivalrous and romantic as a Portuguese gentleman would be.
+Don’t keep her waiting and treat her respectfully by holding doors and offering her your coat.
+While you don’t need to buy expensive gifts to impress, emphasise your most open and romantic side; these are highly valuable characteristics in Portugal.